About this report

 Water includes the total volume of water withdrawn from municipal supplies, groundwater, or rainwater collected and stored by the organization.
 Water intensity is the key performance metric reported by Oxford.

 Waste denotes materials generated on site for disposal, both hazardous and non-hazardous, excluding wastewater.

 Waste diversion is the process of diverting waste from landfills and incineration through waste re-use, recycling (including composting), or through waste-to-energy.
 Assets in less mature recycling markets contributed to a decreased diversion rate in our managed portfolio.
 Waste diversion (expressed as a %) is the key performance metric reported by Oxford.

 Reporting around Oxford employees includes full-time, part-time, contract and unionized employees across Oxford’s global platform (unless otherwise noted).

 Performance data for health & safety metrics are applicable to employees across Canada only at this time.

-Data presented in this report is not normalized for vacancy, weather or other factors.
+Data reported in the Sustainability Report is not normalized for vacancy, weather, market conditions or other factors.

 We focus on the sustainability issues that matter most to our customers, employees, stakeholders and co-owners.